-The only problem might be that when travelling and working you will be in different time zones, so you need to be a bit creative when doing your pitch that you want to do this while travelling.
+The only problem might be that when traveling and working you will be in different time zones, so you need to be a bit creative when doing your pitch that you want to do this while traveling.

 7. Web design

 Learning the basics in web design is easier than you think.
 If you study hard you can learn to build a website for clients in WordPress within a few weeks.
 You don’t even need to become a great designer for this since you can simply use WordPress themes from sites like Woothemes or Themeforest that will look great right from the start.
 Some knowledge of web design is important for most skills listed below and since the basics are so easy to learn I strongly suggest investing some time in getting to grips with the basics.
 One good way to actually start making money with web design is to first build a site for yourself about a topic you are interested in and then ask business owners you know personally if you could build a website for them.
 If you do it well, simply ask them for referrals to generate ongoing business.